pippinbarr/cart253-2019/modules/libraries-p5-sound/libraries-p5-sound.md

 - We find a library of interest (`p5.sound` in this case)
 - We go to its homepage and find out more generally about it
-- We learn about specific possibilities it facilitaties
+- We learn about specific possibilities it facilitates
 - We download the library file
 - We copy the library file into our project (in the `libraries/` folder)
 - We add a `<script>` tag to `index.html` to include the library in our project